 All this might take a while.
 We are talking about transformation of a whole mindset, which rarely happens overnight: let’s give it whatever time is necessary to do it thoroughly.
 Even as we do we can begin to engage with Him about how to pursue what He really has for us, and get back onto the path of our true destiny.

-Related resources from Freedom ARC
+Related posts from Freedom ARC